quiltdata/quilt/README.md

 # Help
 Chat with us via the orange icon on [quiltdata.com](https://quiltdata.com/).

-# Motivation
+# Motivation - Package all the things
+It's easy to install code dependencies with projects like pip and npm.
+But what about data dependencies?
+That's where `quilt` comes in.
 Less data plumbing and more data science.
 Quilt provides the "dataset management" infrastructure for data scientists so that they can focus on analysis.
 * Access data frames [5X to 20X faster](http://wesmckinney.com/blog/pandas-and-apache-arrow/).
 Quilt stores data frames in high-efficiency, memory-mapped binary formats like HDF5.
 * Version your data.
 Pull packages by version number or tag.
-* Publish data packages for the benefit of the community.
+* Publish data packages to share with your team or with the world.
-* Satisfy your data dependencies with one command, `quilt install dependency`.
+* Satisfy your data dependencies with one command, `quilt install USER/PACKAGE`.

 # What is Quilt?
 [Quilt](https://quiltdata.com/) is a data package manager.
 A data package is a namespace of binary data frames.